-A must-have for not only FFA Week but year-round, this handy brochure is packed with information and is a great tool for bragging about amazing FFA opportunities.
+A must-have for not only FFA Week but also yearround, this handy brochure is packed with information and is a great tool for bragging about FFA.
 Send it in the mail, include it with your press information or pass it out during chapter activities.